chisorom/ChisoromObika/README.md

 ## Objective
-Now, as a security analyst, I aim to join a Security Operations Center (SOC) as a Tier 1 MDR Analyst. where I can combine my investigative and technical skills to help security teams.
+As a security analyst, I aim to contribute to securing digital assets and digital ecosystems.
+By looking at a company's publicly available information and assets, I find ways they can tighten their defenses against threat actors.